 [Correcting a recently promulgated temporal error]

-The first thing we do, let’s check out the TL;DR version for the maths-challenged:
+The first thing we do, let’s check out the poster version for the calendar-challenged:

 I can’t make it any clearer than this.
 It’s your job to think.

-If you insist that Banquo’s ghost represents the Stuart line, and snakes and flowers allude to commemorative medals, and one infamously equivocating priest was sent to hell (I didn’t know there was another kind of priest, and anyway the entire play is about equivocation)… well, you can read anything you want into anything you want, if you want to.
-If you believe that Illiterate Willy wrote my body of work, you’ve already demonstrated that you’re prone to errors in judgment.
+If you insist that Banquo’s ghost represents the Stuart line, and snakes and flowers allude to commemorative medals, and an infamously equivocating priest was sent to hell (I didn’t know there was another kind of priest, and anyway the entire play is about equivocation)… well, you can read anything you want to into anything you want to, if you want to.
+If you believe that Warwickshire Willy wrote my body of work, you’ve already demonstrated that you’re prone to errors in judgment.

-Remember, remember, this as well: a lot of wretches got their ink-stained hands on my work, both before and after my death, but prior to publication.
-These plays were theatrical performance scripts, and even while I was alive it was impossible to keep people from messing with them.
-(Just ask any screenwriter today – some things never change.)
-Macbeth didn’t meet a printing press until 1623, which was NINETEEN YEARS after my demise.
-Plenty of time to butcher rework the play, making it say things that I never said, and making it look like it was written later than it was.
+Remember, remember, this too: a lot of wretches got their ink-stained hands on my plays, both before and after my death.
+The unpublished plays were performance scripts, and even while I was alive it was impossible to keep people from messing with them.
+Just ask any screenwriter today – some things never change.
+Macbeth didn’t hit a printing press until 1623, which was nineteen years after my demise.
+Plenty of time to butcher rework the thing, making it say things I never said, making it look like it was written later than it was.
 A trivial task.

-As for Macbeth being a kiss-up to the new Scots King of England, written in 1603 (when I was not yet dead) as propaganda to make the Stuarts look good… please.
-Herakles himself couldn’t clean out that stable.
+As for Macbeth being a kiss-up to the new Scots King of England, written in 1603 when I was not dead yet, as propaganda to make the Stuarts look good… please.
+Herakles himself couldn’t clean that stable.
 I never wanted Mary’s son to succeed Elizabeth, and I wasn’t happy when he did.
-I had lived a lifetime filled with other hopes, but I was fortune’s fool and all of them came to naught.
-Wee Jamie convinced himself that God had done the choosing rather than my twisted brother-in-law, and he would sign whatever Robin put in front of him in order to hurry back to his hunting and his, er, other pursuits.
-[It was often said, although not by me, Rex fuit Elizabeth, nunc est regina Jacobus.]
+I had other hopes, but I was fortune’s fool and they came to naught.
+King Jamie convinced himself that God had done the choosing rather than my brother-in-law, and our new monarch would sign whatever Rob put in front of him, the sooner to get back to his hunting and his, er, other pursuits.
+[It was often said, though not by me, Rex fuit Elizabeth, nunc est regina Jacobus.]

-Here’s some history about the Gunpowder Plot, straight from Parliament itself.
-Those of you from across the pond can read it to learn what’s up with the bonfires and the Guy Fawkes masks that look like internet hackers.
+Here’s some history about the Gunpowder Plot, straight from Parliament.
+Those of you in the Colonies can read it to learn what’s up with the bonfires and the Guy Fawkes masks that look like internet hackers.